jason5ng32/macOS-Screen-Saver-as-Chrome-New-Tab/README.md

 ## Install the Extension

+🎉🎉 **You can just simply install this extension on Chrome web store now!** [Click here](https://chromewebstore.google.com/detail/macify-macos-screensaver/lgdipcalomggcjkohjhkhkbcpgladnoe?hl=zh-CN) to install.

+If you wanna install from the source code, follow the steps:

 1. Download the source code.
 2. Ensure Chrome's Developer Mode is activated.
 3. Access the Extensions dashboard.